United International Pictures: 2007 reorganisation and post-reorganisation

 As the international box office started to exceed the US box office, Paramount Pictures and Universal Pictures started discussions about the future of United International Pictures under Universal Pictures vice chairman Marc Shmuger and Paramount vice-chairman Rob Friedman.
 Shmuger completed them with Rob Moore, recently appointed Paramount Pictures president of worldwide marketing and distribution.
 The two firms agreed on the countries where UIP would continue operating and on a draft system to select countries where that company would take over UIP operations and the other would have to start up operations.
 Either may sub-distribute films in the other former UIP countries until 2009.
 Starting January 1, 2007, United International Pictures considerably reduced its international operations.
-At least 15 key countries are now directly managed separately by Universal, taking over operations in Austria, Belgium, Germany, Italy, Netherlands, Russia, South Korea, Spain and Switzerland, and Paramount, taking over operations in Australia, Brazil, France, Ireland, Mexico, New Zealand and the United Kingdom.
-In Russia, Central Partnership took over distribution rights of Paramount Pictures' titles since 2008.
+At least 15 key countries are now directly managed separately by Universal, taking over operations in Austria, Belgium, Germany, Italy, Netherlands, Russia, South Korea, Spain and Switzerland, with Paramount taking over operations in Australia, Brazil, France, Ireland, Mexico, New Zealand, and the United Kingdom.
+In Russia, and Central Partnership has taken over theatrical distribution rights of future Paramount Pictures' films at the end of 2008.
 UIP was planned to continue in Japan, Korea, Argentina, Chile, Colombia, Denmark, Greece, Hungary, India, Malaysia, Norway, Panama, Peru, Poland, Singapore, South Africa, Sweden, Taiwan, Thailand and Turkey.
-Universal announced in November 2007 their withdrawal from UIP in South Korea to set up its own branch at the same time as the other UIP operation ceased; Paramount announced that in that country, CJ Entertainment would be the company's exclusive distributor.
+Universal announced in November 2007 their withdrawal from UIP in South Korea to set up its own branch at the same time as the other UIP operation ceased; Paramount announced that in that country, CJ Entertainment would be the company's exclusive distributor until 2015 when Lotte Entertainment took over Paramount's films.
 UIP president and chief operating officer Andrew Cripps was hired as the head of Paramount Pictures International.
 In its first year, Paramount Pictures International distributed films that made the 1 billion mark in July 2007, the fifth studio that year to do so.